-For example, a photon takes 0.47 μ s to reach a zDC located at s = 140 m, neglecting z and θ .
+For example, a photon takes 0.47 μ s to reach a ZDC located at s = 140 m, neglecting z and θ .
 For the time-of-flight measurement, a Gaussian smearing can be applied according to the detector resolution (Tab.
 4).
-In the current version of Delphes, only neutrons, antineutrons and photons are assumed to be able to reach the zDCs, all other particles being neglected.
+In the current version of Delphes, only neutrons,

-$^{^{10} [{\}tt code}]$ To implement different ratios for other particles, see the ${\tt BlockClasses}$ class.
+^{11 [}code] To implement different ratios for other particles, see the BlockClasses class.

 Table 3: Default parameters for the forward detectors: distance from the interaction point and detector acceptance.
 The LHC beamline is assumed around the fifth LHC interaction point (IP).
-For the zDC, the acceptance depends only on the pseudorapidity η of the particle, which should be neutral and stable.
+For the ZDC, the acceptance depends only on the pseudorapidity η of the particle, which should be neutral and stable.
 The tagger acceptance is fully determined by the distance in the transverse plane of the detector to the real beam position [9].
 It is expressed in terms of the particle energy (E).
 All detectors are located on both sides of the interaction point.

-Detector Distance from IP Acceptance ZDC ±140 m $ \eta > 8.3$ for n and γ rp220 ±220 m $E \in [6100; 6880] (GeV)$ at 2 mm FP420 ±420 m $E \in [6880; 6980] (\text{GeV})$ at 4 mm
+Detector Distance from IP Acceptance ZDC ±140 m $ \eta > 8.3$ for n and γ RP220 ±220 m $E \in [6100; 6880] (\text{GeV})$ at 2 mm FP420 ±420 m $E \in [6880; 6980] (\text{GeV})$ at 4 mm antineutrons and photons are assumed to be able to reach the ZDCs, all other particles being neglected.

-The zpcs are composed of an electromagnetic and a hadronic sections, for the measurement of photons and neutrons, respectively.
+The ZDCs are composed of an electromagnetic and a hadronic sections, for the measurement of photons and neutrons, respectively.
 The energy of the observed neutral is smeared according to Eq.
 1 and the corresponding section resolutions (Tab.
 4).
-The zpc hits do not enter in the calorimeter tower list used for reconstruction of jets and missing transverse energy.
+The ZDC hits do not enter in the calorimeter tower list used for reconstruction of jets and missing transverse energy.

 Table 4: Default values for the resolution of the zero degree calorimeters.
-Resolution on energy measurement is parametrised by the stochastic(S), noise(N) and constant(C) terms (Eq.
+Resolution on energy measurement is parametrised by the stochastic (S), noise (N) and constant (C) terms (Eq.
 1).
 The time-of-flight is smeared according to a Gaussian function.
 The corresponding parameter name, in the detector card, is given.

 Resolution Term Card flag Value

-zdc, electromagne tic part
+ZDC, electromagn netic part

-S (GeV ^{1/2}) ELG_Szdc 0.7
+$S (GeV^{1/2})$ ELG_Szdc 0.7

 N (GeV) ELG_Nzdc 0.0

 C ELG_Czdc 0.08

-zdc, hadronic part
+ZDC, hadronic pa ZDC, hadronic part

-S (GeV ^{1/2}) HAD_Szdc 1.38
+$S (GeV^{1/2})$ HAD_Szdc 1.38

 N (GeV) HAD_Nzdc 0

 C HAD_Czdc 0.13

-zpc, timing resolution
+ZDC, timing resolution

-$\sigma_t(s)$ ZDC_T_resolution 0
+σ_t (s) ZDC_T_resolution 0